Kia EV5: Thailand

 The EV5 went on sale in Thailand on 26 March 2024.
 The country became the first EV5 export destination from China.
 Two powertrains are offered in Thailand, which include a 160 kW front-wheel drive version (for Light, Air and Earth Long Range trims) and the top-spec Earth Exclusive trim with dual-motor all-wheel drive rated at 230 kW.
 The GT Line AWD variant was added in November 2024.

+Europe

+The EV5 was unveiled for the European market on 8 July 2025, with sales commencing in the final quarter of 2025.
+The European-spec models use the nickel manganese cobalt (NMC) batteries for increased electric range and cold weather performance, the interior features a traditional centre console setup with a two front seat arrangement instead of a front bench seat option, and sourced from the Gwangju Plant in South Korea.
+In Europe, the EV5 is available with three trim levels: Air, GT Line and GT Line S, with all variants use the 81.4 kWh battery pack.
+The peak DC fast charging rate is 150 kW, with a 10–80% charge time of approximately 30 minutes when connected to a compatible 400-volt charger delivering at least 150 kW.